ErpNetDocs/tech/modules/general/folders.md

 # File manager

 The **File Manager** is where you can create and store folders with different files inside.
-It follows a strictly hierarchical tree structure similar to the one found in [Product Groups](https://docs.erp.net/tech/modules/general/products/product-groups/index.html).
+It follows a rigid, hierarchical tree order, similar to the one found in [Product Groups](https://docs.erp.net/tech/modules/general/products/product-groups/index.html).
+With the help of the ribbons, you are able to peek inside and not get lost in complex structures.

 ![File Manager](pictures/fm17.png)

-Each folder can contain an unlimited number of **subfolders**, the order of which is decided by pre-defined filters.
+Each folder can have an unlimited number of **subfolders**, the order of which is decided by pre-defined filters.

 ![File Manager](pictures/fm16.png)